prasadbobby/Rock_OS/README.md

 Run:
 `dd if=target/x86_64-blog_os/debug/bootimage-rock_os.bin of=/dev/sdX && sync` <br>

-Here in `sdX` X is the number of the usb port you get by running: <br>
+Here in `sdX` X is the number of the usb device you get by running: <br>
 `diskutil list`

 ## Have a suggestion?